vhi3u/kelvin_helmholtz/README.md

 - **Generate animation**: Use `src/visualize_kh.jl` to create MP4/GIF animations
 - **Plot velocity profile**: Use `src/velocity_profile.jl` to visualize the velocity field
+- **Note**: These options are already checked in the code and will run automatically after the simulation.
+You can uncomment them if you want to generate animations or velocity profiles separately.

 ## Output